 It’s been a while since we were last in Brighton.
 That was on a trip which ended up being a bit of an epic discovery tour of the cities dynamic street art scene.
-You can weave in an out of the back alley’s in the town’s old centre and be sure to see plenty of murals, all different and all hidden away often only revealing themselves when you stumble upon them.
+You can weave in an out of the back alley’s in the town’s old centre and be sure to see plenty of murals.
+All different and all hidden away.
+Often they only reveal themselves when you stumble upon them.

-This time though we arrived for a reason.
-To see a new work from Cosmo Sarson, an artist who himself has only recently moved into the area.
+This time we arrived for a reason.
+To see a new work from Cosmo Sarson, an artist who himself has only recently moved into Brighton.
 ‘Down from London’ as they say in these parts.
 He’s announced his presence with a full sized shimmering golden wall that he’s named the Angel of Brighton.

 Cosmo describes himself as a jobbing artist!
 Working on film sets doing set decoration and backdrops as a part of the day job.
 It means that dependent on the movie, he could be asked to do anything.
 A period drama or a grungy gangster flick, each film would need a different style and present a different challenge.
 With that in mind going large scale for something like the Angel doesn’t present that much of a problem

 You’ll probably have seen his work on the big screen.
-Currently working on Artemis Fowl he has worked on over 30 feature films including the likes of Skyfall, Allied, Bourne Supremacy, Charlie and the Chocolate Factory, Guardians of the Galaxy and Tomb Raider.
-Explaining the diversity of his work he said “One minute I’m doing graffiti, the next I’m doing frescos, faking oil paintings or painting a tapestry.
+Currently working on Artemis Fowl he has worked on over 30 feature films.
+Those include the likes of Skyfall, Allied, Bourne Supremacy, Charlie and the Chocolate Factory, Guardians of the Galaxy and Tomb Raider.
+Explaining the diversity of his work he said “One minute I’m doing graffiti.
+The next I’m doing frescos, faking oil paintings or painting a tapestry.
 It can jump from anything to anything”.

 I do get the impression that Cosmo is an artist who doesn’t do things by halves.
 I also suspect that he might be a man who revels in the impact that his work undoubtedly has.
-The street piece he is probably most recognised for, a breakdancing Jesus, is loud and proud on the side of Hamilton House in Bristol.
-It faces Banksy’s famous bomb throwing teddy bear and in many ways has become just as recognisable as a symbol of Bristol’s art scene.
+The street piece he is probably most recognised for is the breakdancing Jesus.
+Once loud and proud on the side of Hamilton House in Bristol.
+It faced Banksy’s famous bomb throwing teddy bear.
+In many ways it become just as recognisable as a symbol of Bristol’s art scene.

-Born out of a bit of a drunken idea, that piece actually served as a sort of return for Cosmo as an artist to the street art scene.
-A way of announcing to the world that he was back after a period of self imposed exile where he had chosen to step back from his own work for a period of the best part of 12 years and instead focus on the day job.
-No sooner than it had been revealed though, the breakdancing Jesus went viral.
+Born out of a bit of a drunken idea.
+That piece actually served as a sort of return for Cosmo as an artist to the street art scene.
+A way of announcing to the world that he was back after a period of self imposed exile.
+He had chosen to step back from his own work for a period of the best part of 12 years.
+Instead choosing to focus on the day job.
+However, no sooner had it been revealed , the breakdancing Jesus went viral.
 Quite a comeback!

-A b-boy breakdancer himself in his earlier years, Cosmo’s early work in particular draws a lot of influence from this period.
-His first solo exhibition around 1997 was actually a series of self portraits of himself breakdancing in the old Tufnell Park Hall of Fame.
-B-Boying being a particularly athletic form of breakdancing and the form which also inspired not only the breakdancing Jesus in Bristol but also his subsequent other studio paintings with the same subject.
+A b-boy breakdancer himself in his earlier years.
+Cosmo’s early work in particular draws a lot of influence from this period.
+His first solo exhibition around 1997 was actually a series of self portraits of himself breakdancing.
+That was in the old Tufnell Park Hall of Fame.
+B-Boying being a particularly athletic form of breakdancing.
+The form which also inspired not only the breakdancing Jesus in Bristol but also his subsequent other studio paintings with the same subject.

-As with his other work though the form of the angel still needed to come from an original reference point and required a major photo shoot in order to try and re-create the illusion of flight.
-Not just any shoot, he actually hired a underwater film stage and an underwater photographer to try and capture the motion of the human form as it moved underwater and which he would use to ultimately inspire the flight of the angel.
+As with his other work the form of the angel still needed to come from an original reference point.
+It required a major photo shoot in order to try and re-create the illusion of flight.
+Not just any shoot.
+He actually hired a underwater film stage and an underwater photographer to try and capture the motion of the human form as it moved underwater.
+This is what he would use to ultimately inspire the flight of the angel.

 That shoot, although expensive, was an investment worth making.
-Cosmo explained how he needs that reference point to inform his work and would rather create that himself than rely on the internet.
+Cosmo explained how he needs that reference point to inform his work.
+He would rather create that himself than rely on the internet.
 A recent piece from the Upfest street art festival also used an image from the same shoot.
-That work depicted a woman floating in a psychedelic pool of colour and was one of the set piece works from the 2016 event.
+That work depicted a woman floating in a psychedelic pool of colour.
+It was one of the set piece works from the 2016 event.